UVA-Course-Explorer/.github/profile/README.md

 # Acknowledgements
+We would like to thank DALLE-2 for creating our logo.

 We would like to thank ChatGPT and GitHub Copilot for their contributions to this project.
 Both of you have been amazing at helping us navigate the new tools and frameworks we used.
 We are very excited (and a little scared) to see what you both become.

 We would also like to thank our families and friends for giving us tons of constructive feedback during the development process and also for being amazing beta testers.
 Thank you :))